sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/ML/Random Forest.md

 **Improved Accuracy:**
 Random Forests generally provide higher accuracy compared to individual decision trees.
 By aggregating predictions from multiple trees, the ensemble approach helps to reduce overfitting and variance, resulting in a more robust and accurate model.

+### Bagging
+is the process of sampling with replacement (sample drawn at random, are stored separately and its copy is put back to the dataset so that the dataset maintains its original size).

+### Disadvantages:
+Random forests are slow in generating predictions due to multiple decision trees.

+### Write the decision tree algo.
+1. Why needed
+2. Algo
+3. How output is calculated
+4. advantages
+5. disadvantages